How to start a personal training business in 14 steps

 - Workers' Compensation: Workers’ comp is essential if you have even one employee on your payroll.
 It covers you should your employees become sick or injured while on the job.
 It used to be an arduous process to get workers’ compensation, but now you can purchase it online.
 Grab a quick estimate of your workers’ comp premium with Huckleberry’s 60-second workers' compensation calculator.

 - General Liability Insurance: General professional liability insurance covers your business in the case that you are sued for injury or property damage.
+Learn more about personal trainer liability insurance here.

 - Business Personal Property Insurance: This policy covers your personal training business's equipment in the case of damage, theft, or destruction.
 If you choose to lease a brick-and-mortar, you can also look into commercial property insurance.